 Handwriting is a skill that also must be developed for clear written communication.

 Mathematics practically integrates God’s orderliness and beauty with everyday life.
 Just as the Bible says, “precept upon precept, line upon line,” (Isaiah 28:10), students must build concept upon concept in math.
 The sequential mastery of mathematical concepts is the primary objective of our math curriculum.
+A spiral method, Abeka Math integrates biblical values, is a more traditional and procedural math curriculum that combines a step-by-step approach, incremental skill development, continual review and thorough practice to achieve stronger math results.

 In Science, teachers have numerous opportunities to highlight the order and design of God’s world.
 Our focus is familiarizing students with the language and basic facts of science.
 Each grade level offers a life science, a physical science and an earth science.
 We use Delta Science Modules because its hands-on approach engages students and lays the foundation for an interest in the sciences.